Clemapfel/jluna/docs/manual.md

 ## Performance Optimization

-In this section, we will investigate jlunas performance, analyzing benchmark results and explaining why certain things are faster than others.
-Hopefully, this will educate users on how they can achieve the best performance using jluna.
+In this section, we will investigate jlunas performance, analyzing benchmark results, and explaining why certain things are faster than others.
+Hopefully, this will educate users on how to achieve the best performance using jluna.

-In general, when optimizing a program using jluna, the following is appropriate:
+In general, when optimizing a program using jluna, the following statement is appropriate:

 + speed, safety, convenience - you can only pick two

 The first part of this manual dealt with functions that offer **safety and convenience**.
-Proxies and the more abstracted parts of jluna are easy to use, and forward any exception to the user, preventing any of the C-style errors like segfaults and data corruption from occurring. <br>
+Proxies and the more abstracted parts of jluna are easy to use by forward any exception to the user, preventing most of the C-like errors such as segfaults or silent data corruption.

 The `unsafe` library drops safety, leaving use with **speed and convenience**.
-We can be very fast, the `unsafe` functions are much more convenient than handling raw memory or dealing with C-API, but in return, we have no safety net. <br>
+As we will see, using the `unsafe` functions, we can achieve top-notch performance without having to handle raw memory.
+In return, we have no safety-net whatsoever.

-If we want **speed and safety**, we need to use the `unsafe` library or C-API and do all the exception catching and GC-safety ourselves, which drops convenience from the equation.
+Lastly, if we want **speed and safety**, we need to use the `unsafe` library or C-API and do all the exception catching and GC-safety ourselves.
+This is obviously very annoying to do, dropping convenience from the equation.

 The obvious question is: how much slower is the "safe way"?
-This section will answer this question by giving an exact percentage of incurred overhead, compared to doing things the optimal way performance-wise.
+This section will answer this question by giving an exact percentage of incurred overhead, empirically arrived at through proper benchmarking.

+> **Hint**: Benchmarking is the process of running a piece of codes many times, recording the time it takes to finish during each cycle.
+If benchmarks are well-designed, we can calculate how much slower or faster a specific function is, when comparing it to another.

 ### Methodology